Wence024/ClassFlow/docs/ai-code-maintenance.md

 After all individual test files have been processed and committed, perform a final, full-system check.

 1. Execute `npm run lint`.
 Fix any new issues.
-2. Execute `npm run typeCheck`.
+2. Execute `npm run type-check`.
 Fix any new errors.
 3. Execute the full test suite: `npm run test`.
 Fix any failing tests.
 4. If any changes were made during this final pass, create a final commit.
     * **Commit Example:** `chore(quality): :broom: perform final lint, type, and test pass`